-Inquire with your doctor about the best health care routine for you.
-Your doctor may want to see you sooner or more frequently than once a year, depending on your current health or risk factors.
-Also, ensure you ask what you should doif you suddenly develop an illness.
+Inquire with your primary care physician about the best health care routine for you.
+Your physician may want to see you sooner or more frequently than once a year, depending on your current health or risk factors.
+Also, ensure you ask what you should do if you suddenly develop an illness.
 Getting an urgent appointment with your primary care provider may help address the problem and help you avoid a visit to a hospital’s emergency room.

 7. What are my bowel movements like?